 How to write an effective course outline?

-- Remember about the main elements of the course outline: To write a successful and efficient class outline, you need to be aware of the main elements that should be included.
+- Be aware of the main elements that should be included.
 Those elements are - the introduction/description, general policies, readings, textbook materials, assignment descriptions, and deadlines.

-- Use simple language and express simple ideas: While writing your course outline, make sure to avoid niche-specific professional terminology.
-Most likely, many students won't be familiar with it and will not get the main point of the course which may drive them away from purchasing it.
+- Make sure to avoid niche-specific professional terminology.
+Most likely, many students won't be familiar with it and will not get the main point of the course.

-- Set learning objectives: If you want to keep your students engaged with the course material, you have to work on their motivation.
+- Set learning objectives.
 One of the most efficient strategies is to set learning objectives for the course so that students will know the main reason for studying.
-And they will stay motivated to reach the final destination.

-- Clear: Remember that you will explain a concept to somebody who probably doesn't know anything about it.
-Use easy-to-understand vocabulary, and explain all the terms.
-Following Orwellian advice, "Never use a long word where a short one will do."
+- Clearance.
+Remember that you will explain a concept to somebody who probably doesn't know anything about it.
+Use easy-to-understand vocabulary, and avoid too many terms.
+Follow Orwellian advice: "Never use a long word where a short one will do."

-- Cohesive: Create a continuum of information and separate it into different categories.
+- Cohesiveness.
+Create a continuum of information and separate it into different categories.
 However, ensure that everything follows each other in a cohesive order.
-Don't jump from one idea to the next; rather, build a bridge between the two.
-So, your students would have time to understand, digest, and reflect on the information.
+Don't jump from one idea to the next.
+Instead, build a bridge between the two concepts.
+So your students would have time to understand, digest, and reflect on the information.

-- Quality: While recording/filming the course content, make sure your camera quality is good, the lenses are clean, and the light is appropriate.
+- Quality.
+While recording/filming the course content, make sure your camera quality is good, the lenses are clean, and the light is appropriate.
 Visual components are quite important nowadays, as those speak about the course's overall quality as well.
-When potential client decides to purchase your course, they pay attention to every little detail.
-So, whenever they see high-quality videos, the right minimalistic background, and professionally edited videos, they realize how much effort you put towards that, and that speaks about the quality of the whole material.
+When a potential student decides to purchase your course, they pay attention to every little detail.

-- Presentations: As I have mentioned above, visual communication is pretty important nowadays.
-Plus, above all, most of us are visual learners.
-So, in order to make your course material better understandable and easier to acquire, make some high-quality presentations.
-There are lots of tools which will help you, one of the best ones is Canva.
+- Presentations.
+To make your course material better understandable and easier to acquire, make some high-quality presentations.
+There are lots of tools that will help you; one of the best ones is Canva.

 Read more about using Canva for Education.

-Read our checklist of 7x5 best tools and platforms for the online course creation.
+Read our checklist of 7x5 best tools and platforms for online course creation.

 Course design is an essential part of developing your online tutoring course.
-It helps you to stay cohesive and clear, understand the structure of your course, and make sure that your students will have good outcomes.
-It saves you a lot of time and, generally, is a good investment.
-When you put together different topics, you naturally repeat them all, increasing your fluency and understanding of the material.
-Hence, it becomes letter-perfect.
+It helps you stay cohesive and clear, understand the structure of your online course, and ensure that your students will have good outcomes.

-- Logistics: This relates to the availability of your materials like technical things or textbooks or other kinds of intellectual sources.
+This relates to the availability of your materials like technical things or textbooks, or other kinds of intellectual sources.

 Check our article “Course Design: All you need to know before launching course”.